 In short, be respectful and make sure your comments are relevant.
 If you have any questions about communicating with us through social media, please contact the TSB.
 Anyone acting contrary to these rules may be temporarily or permanently excluded from the dialogue spaces on this site.

 - The TSB cannot commit to replying to every comment posted, but will engage in conversations when possible.

 - The views of participants commenting on these pages do not necessarily represent the views of the TSB.

 - You participate at your own risk, taking personal responsibility for your comments, your username and any information provided.
 To protect your own privacy and the privacy of others, please do not include phone numbers or email addresses in the body of your comment.

 - Reporters are asked to send questions to Media relations.

-- Additional information can be found in the Important notices section of the TSB's website.
+- Additional information can be found in the Terms and conditions section of the TSB's website.